OpenConext/OpenConext-deploy/DEVELOPMENT.md

 such as provisioning specifically for development, all vagrant commands must be prefixed with `ENV=dev`.
 In order to start using the development environment, navigate to the OpenConext-deploy project and run `ENV=dev vagrant up` to start the VMs and start the provisioning.
+You can also use the provision wrapper script: By issueing ./provision devvm both Vagrant and Ansible are executed
 ## Provisioning

 The OpenConext suite is changing constantly, and updating your development evnironment with all the latest changes